 Undoubtedly, FluidStack is not a scam although the platform keeps on evolving.
 They have changed from bandwidth selling platform to GPU cloud service.
 Who knows where they’re heading towards – let’s see.

 I’ve also not found complaints against them in terms of payout and other issues that make them an illegitimate platform.
 They provide a great way to make money overall with your idle computer if you meet the requirements.

 So, you can head there and create your account before the month slips away. 🙂

-Aside, my highly recommended way to make consistent residual income, FluidStack also offers a nice way to trade off your bandwidth and hardware for a passive income.
+Aside, my highly recommended way to make consistent residual income, FluidStack also offers a nice way to trade off your hardware for a passive income.
 Any passive income adventure one way or the other would require some form of investment – either your time or money.